Ukraine-Poland’s stance against Russia is tainted by blood-stained history

 This rhetoric marked a sharp U turn compared to Warsaw’s previous stance which had pushed Ukraine’s fast-tracked entry into the EU and NATO.

 This raises questions as to the fate of an important security partnership that is crucial in resisting Russia’s ongoing conflict.
-Poland was Ukraine’s main partner early in Russia’s full scale .
+Poland was Ukraine’s main partner early in Russia’s full scale invasion.
 It pressed hard for Western military assistance and became a vital lifeline of assistance pouring into Ukraine.
 The two nations formed an alliance bound by a shared threat.
 This alliance was crucial in bolstering Ukraine’s resistance, and preventing Russia from gaining more foothold in Europe.

 What is the truth behind Volyn?
 Will Poland block Ukraine’s EU entry over historical grievances from Poland? investigates.